BGFlamer4ik/call_blocker/README.md

 Translations: EN, RU

-Design and logo will be updated/modified soon
+Design and logo will be updated/modified soon, i'm not designer 😞

+TODO:
+- Add contact sync for identity undefined call
+- Add manual for new members how to work with patterns
+- Upgrade this readme.md with photo's